Javran/Thinking-dumps/sicp/ch05/exercise_5_13.md

-for both simulators might not exactly be the solution to this exercise, since the exercise wants us to make registers lazily as fresh registers are comming up.
+for both simulators might not exactly be the solution to this exercise, since the exercise wants us to make registers lazily as fresh registers coming up.
 But the resulting machine won't have any difference in behavior.
 So I just pretend that I have done it right.